-Wedge mules and platform sandals, in that characteristic 2000s style, are ideal if you’re looking to ‘tower over’ your friends.
+Wedge mules and platform sandals, in that characteristic 2000s look, are ideal if you want to ‘tower over’ your friends.

-Above all, as the 2000s platform sandals can be used from spring late into autumn, wear them not just for extra height but for a lovely summer chic look.
+Above all, as the 2000s platform sandals can be used from spring to late into autumn, wear them for extra height and a lovely summer chic look.

 With denim being the staple of that era, it is no surprise that skinny jeans became available in every color under the sun.

-Whether you were a fan of True Religion, Diesel, or Sevens, in the 2000s, you must have owned at least one pair of brightly colored skinny jeans.
+Whether you were a True Religion, Diesel, or Sevens fan in the 2000s, you must have owned at least one pair of brightly colored skinny jeans.

-Few fashion trends united the menswear and womenswear in 2000s fashion more than the brightly colored skinny jeans, but instead of pastel colors, designers focused more on jewel-tone colors.
+Few fashion trends united the menswear and womenswear in 2000s fashion more than the brightly colored skinny jeans, but designers focused more on jewel-tone colors instead of pastel colors.

-The 2000s baguette shoulder bags had the perfect size to fit a lip gloss, mirror, keys, and flip phone.
+The 2000s baguette shoulder bags were the perfect size for a lip gloss, mirror, keys, and flip phone.